-The server at pennine.demon.co.uk has for many years been an old HP Netserver which was saved from a skip, gradually upgraded to 1 Gb memory, dual-pentium 500, and a terabyte of SCSI drives (mostly in an external Sun 711 box).
-By the standards of 2009 it's not very powerful, except as a room heater.
-This is in the process of being replaced by a Eee Box, a ridiculously tiny thing that has a single laptop drive.
-Although a 7200 rpm drive is not as fast as the mix of mostly 10,000 rpm SCSI, other parts are faster and the big plus is that the whole of the new server will use less power than the cooling fans of the old one !
-By our reckoning we will save enough on power in the first 8 months to pay for the new machine.
-Our firewall (a Sun Ultra 60 which is a hefty dual-450 MHz Sparc machine with no less than thirteen ethernet interfaces) is next for this treatment, and will shortly be replaced with an industrial firewall/router which looks quite expensive, but will again be paid for by the saving in electricity in well under a year.
-This will reduce our entire 24 hour, 365 days/year hardware power budget to under 50W.
-Now all we have to do is persuade everyone to religiously turn off workstations when not in use ...
+The server at pennine.demon.co.uk was for many years old HP Netserver which was saved from a skip, gradually upgraded to 1 Gb memory, dual-pentium 500, and a terabyte of SCSI drives (mostly in an external Sun 711 box).
+By the standards of 2009 it was not very powerful, except as a room heater.
+This was replaced by a Eee Box, a ridiculously tiny thing that has a single laptop drive supplementd by an external 2 Tb drive that has been powered on for nine years and will be replaced soon.
+Although these drives are not as fast as the mix of mostly 10,000 rpm SCSI, other parts are faster and the big plus is that the whole of the new server uses far less power than the cooling fans of the old one !
+By our reckoning we saved enough on power in the first 8 months to pay for the new machine, which now lives in a house where it is almost the only thing using power from our photovoltaic array, so it is driven for free during daylight.

-We have a thin pipe (upstream ADSL, which makes 448 kbit/s on a good day, often less), so downloads will be slower than from an ISP's server farm.
-But that's still a lot faster than a phone line, and usually more than half the downstream speed of our ADSL.
-If you get good ADSL speeds, it will seem a bit slow, but if you are somewhere as far from the exchange as us and used to less than a megabit/s from your broadband, it should provide acceptable bandwidth for one or two users at a time.
-It will tend to clobber our own internet connectivity if heavily used, but given the known bandwidth usage of our hosted web pages at www.pennine.demon.co.uk, that doesn't look likely.
+We have a thin pipe (upstream ADSL, which makes 500 kbit/s on a good day), so downloads will be slower than from an ISP's server farm.
+If you are blessed with good broadband speeds, it will seem a bit slow, but if you are somewhere as far from the exchange as us and used to less than a megabit/s from your broadband, it should provide acceptable bandwidth for one or two users at a time.